movingforward100/Shadow_R/README.md

 ### Testing
 Download above saved models and unzip it into the folder ./weights.
-To test the model, you need to specify the data path (Line ) and model path ( Line 34 and 41) in test.py.
+To test the model, you need to specify the test dictionary (Line 15) and model path ( Line 34 and 41) in test.py.
 Then run
 ```bash
 python test.py
 ```